wp-plugins/opengraph-and-microdata-generator/readme.txt

 1. Upload 'opengraph-microdata-generator' folder and all it's contents to the '/wp-content/plugins/' directory.
 1. Activate the plugin 'Opengraph and Microdata Generator' through the 'Plugins' menu in WordPress
-1. Change settings at Settings > OpenGraph/Microdata page.
+1. Change settings at Settings > OpenGraph page.
 Fill in your Facebook Admin ID, Default thumbnail URL, Blog Language and desired word length for desctiption.

 == Frequently Asked Questions ==